June 2011 lunar eclipse

-A total lunar eclipse took place on 15 June 2011.
-It was the first of two such eclipses in 2011.
-The second occurred on 10 December 2011.
-While the visual effect of a total eclipse is variable, the Moon may have been stained a deep orange or red colour at maximum eclipse.
+A total lunar eclipse occurred at the Moon’s ascending node of orbit on Wednesday, June 15, 2011, with an umbral magnitude of 1.7014.
+It was a central lunar eclipse, in which part of the Moon passed through the center of the Earth's shadow.
+A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
+A total lunar eclipse occurs when the Moon's near side entirely passes into the Earth's umbral shadow.
+Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
+A total lunar eclipse can last up to nearly two hours, while a total solar eclipse lasts only a few minutes at any given place, because the Moon's shadow is smaller.
+Occurring about 4.1 days after perigee (on June 11, 2011, at 21:40 UTC), the Moon's apparent diameter was larger.

-This was a relatively rare central lunar eclipse, in which the center point of Earth's shadow passes across the moon.
-The last time a lunar eclipse was closer to the center of the earth's shadow was on 16 July 2000.
-The next central total lunar eclipse was on 27 July 2018 over South America, western Africa, and Europe, and setting over eastern Asia.
+The last time a lunar eclipse was closer to the center of the Earth's shadow was on July 16, 2000.
+The next central total lunar eclipse occurred on July 27, 2018.

 Visibility and viewing

+The eclipse was completely visible over east Africa, Antarctica, and west, central, and south Asia, seen rising over Europe, west Africa, and South America and setting over east Asia and Australia.

 In western Asia, Australia, and the Philippines, the lunar eclipse was visible just before sunrise.
 It was very visible in the clear and cloudless night sky throughout eastern and southeast Asia.
 Africa, far eastern Russia and Europe witnessed the whole event even in the late stages (as in partial lunar eclipse).
 The Americas (including North and northwestern South America) missed the eclipse completely (except in most areas) because it occurred at moonset.